 Lesley Byrne

-Lesley Byrne is principal of Clogher Road Community College which is a DEIS school in Crumlin under the patronage of CDETB and in partnership with Educate Together.
-Lesley also works with Maynooth University on the Turn to Teach programme, which aims to promote diversity in the teaching profession through a series of social-justice orientated widening participation initiatives.
-Prior to her current role, she was deputy principal in Belvedere College with special responsibility and a particular passion for the Social Diversity Programme.
-Lesley is currently a PHD candidate with Maynooth University and her particular area of research is how marginalised communities are represented in current and historic educational policy.
+Lesley Byrne is an experienced teacher, and principal of Clogher Road Community College, a DEIS school under the patronage of CDETB and in partnership with Educate Together.
+Lesley has conducted post-graduate research focused on educational access for marginalised communities, and also works with Maynooth University on the Turn to Teach programme, which aims to promote diversity in the teaching profession.
+She was co-opted to serve on Dublin City Council by the Social Democrats in 2024.

 Miriam Hurley